 Every child and young person has opportunity to access Occupational Therapy (OT) as part of their curriculum.

-Endeavour Academy has an full time Occupational Therapist Assistant and ongoing support from an external Occupational Therapist.
-They work together in order to provide programmes of support for Endeavour pupils.
+Endeavour Academy has a full time Occupational Therapist, a part time Senior Occupational Therapist and a part time Occupational Therapy Assistant who work together in order to provide programmes of support for Endeavour pupils.
 Those programmes enable our pupils to learn strategies to be at the calm/alert state in which they can be at their best to learn.
 Children and Young People with autism have a range of difficulties that impact on their participation in activities at home, at school and in the community.
 These difficulties can include sensory processing and motor skills.

 Occupational Therapy can support children and young people with autism to participate in activities more independently.
 This may be done by adapting the task or the environment or by using specific activities to improve the difficulties experienced.
 OTs also work with school staff and parents so that they can join in with the same programme and help their children to achieve independence.